×

 Philly-born and Charleston-based, Little Stranger, featuring Kevin and John Shields, excel in quirky indie hip-hop with a sound reminiscent of Gorillaz and Beck.
 Known for dynamic live shows and creative visuals, the duo captivates with their unique style and energetic performances.

-The Happy Fits, from Pittstown, NJ, blend indie rock with catchy hooks.
-Known for hits like "Awfully Apeelin’," they've toured worldwide, earned 300M+ streams, and built a loyal fanbase.
+The Happy Fits, from Pittstown, NJ, are an indie pop band known for catchy, heartfelt songs like "Awfully Apeelin’."
+With 300M+ streams and global tours, they've built a loyal fanbase.

 Based in San Diego, Knock2 is a versatile bass music producer known for bass house and trap anthems.
 A key talent on RL Grime's Sable Valley, he's reshaping bass music boundaries.